 Situated more than 1400 metres high, on the tip of a ridge, the Castle of Rocca Calascio is among the highest fortifications in Italy.
-The imposing medieval structure has inspired numerous films such as The Name of the Rose and Ladyhawke.
-The beauty of the fortress lies in its shape and the way it manages to blend in with the surrounding area.
+The majestic medieval structure has inspired numerous films such as "In the Name of the Rose" and "Ladyhawke".
+The beauty of the fortress lies in its shape and in the way it can blend in with the surrounding area.

 The castle is a purely military building, its origins are very ancient and date back to the year 1000.
 Its foundation is attributed to Ruggero II d'Altavilla, who wanted the castle to be built after the Norman conquest.
 In the following centuries, numerous families followed one another in the dominion of the fortress until it was mysteriously abandoned.
 At the foot of the latter, there are the ruins of an ancient village.
 In 1703, an earthquake destroyed the small village and seriously damaged the fortification.
 In 1989, architectural renovation works were carried out to restore the structure.
 Today, the castle can be visited and is a starting point for trekking and mountain excursions in the Gran Sasso National Park.